Average Mesothelioma Compensation Amounts

-If a mesothelioma cancer claim goes to trial, the parties could reach a settlement, or a jury could determine the amount of compensation after finding the defendant liable for the asbestos exposure.
+When a mesothelioma claim goes to trial, the parties may reach a settlement or a jury may decide the compensation amount.
 Most cases settle before trial.

 Mesothelioma Compensation Facts